AllThingsSmitty/accessible-mega-menu/README.md

   // to indicate aria-owns, aria-controls and aria-labelledby
   uuidPrefix: "accessible-megamenu",

-  // css class used to define the megamenu styling
+  // CSS class used to define the megamenu styling
   menuClass: "nav-menu",

-  // css class for a top-level navigation item in the megamenu
+  // CSS class for a top-level navigation item in the megamenu
   topNavItemClass: "nav-item",

-  // css class for a megamenu panel
+  // CSS class for a megamenu panel
   panelClass: "sub-nav",

-  // css class for a group of items within a megamenu panel
+  // CSS class for a group of items within a megamenu panel
   panelGroupClass: "sub-nav-group",

-  // css class for the hover state
+  // CSS class for the hover state
   hoverClass: "hover",

-  // css class for the focus state
+  // CSS class for the focus state
   focusClass: "focus",

-  // css class for the open state
+  // CSS class for the open state
   openClass: "open"
 });
 ```